polyphene/docs.holium.org/docs/command-reference/connector/rm.md

 ## Description

-Command used to remove a given connector from a holium project.
+Command used to remove a given connector from a Holium project.

 ## Usage